 Selectin and Adhesion Molecules in Lung Inflammation

 The release of early response mediators leads to the upregulation of selectins (E and P) and other adhesion molecules (ICAM-1, VCAM-1, etc.) on surfaces of vascular endothelial cells within the site of inflammation.1–7 Initially, selectin molecules (P and E) are quickly upregulated on the vascular endothelium and initiate “rolling” of leukocytes on activated endothelium through Ca2+-dependent recognition of cell surface carbohydrates of the sialyl Lewis X family and related oligosaccharides.
 Initial and rapid expression of selectin molecules results in a slowing of leukocyte velocities in the circulatory flow, allowing additional interactions to proceed.8–11 However, such interactions are required to ultimately allow firm adhesion of leukocytes to endothelial cells.
 Once the leukocytes have begun the selectin-mediated rolling process, they must next go through a series of activation events to allow them to firmly adhere to other adhesion molecules.
 Leukocytes ultimately bind firmly to the vascular endothelium via β-integrin receptors on leukocyte surfaces, resulting in a very rapid increase in binding affinity, and engagement of other molecules that are upregulated during inflammatory responses on the vascular endothelium.
 A number of β-integrin adhesion molecules play a role in the migration process, and they are differentially expressed on subsets of leukocytes.12–14 The β1α4 integrins (VLA-4), expressed primarily on mononuclear cells and eosinophils, have been shown to bind to vascular cell adhesion molecule-1 (VCAM-1), while β2-integrins (CD11/CD18) are expressed on all leukocytes and bind varyingly to intracellular adhesion molecules-1,2,3 (ICAM-1,2,3), the first of which is highly expressed on endothelial cells.
-These families of adhesion molecules are ...
+These families of ...